noamsauerutley/noamsauerutley/README.md

 </p>

 #### hi! 👋🏻
-My earliest forays into dev-ing the web came thx to the [Neopets HTML Guide](http://www.neopets.com/help/html1.phtml) and a compulsion to crack into places I wasn't allowed.
+My earliest forays into dev-ing the web came thx to the [Neopets HTML Guide](http://www.neopets.com/help/html1.phtml) and a compulsion to crack into places where I wasn't supposed to go.

 A few years + a niche liberal arts degree later, I'd gotten super bored working in floral design.
 I still hadn't gotten tired of tinkering with the web.